confluentinc/ksqldb-recipes/docs/operations/data-center/index.md

 ---
 seo:
-  title: Monitor data center power usage
+  title: Analyze data center power usage
   description: This recipe analyzes telemetry data from data center power electrical smart panels.
 The stream processing use cases for this data include detection of power usage levels for safety and accounting purposes.
 ---